sqlwatch/docs/configuration/basics.md

 Retention periods are configurable for each snapshot and stored in the `[dbo].[sqlwatch_config_snapshot_type]` table in the `[snapshot_retention_days]` column.
 If you are offloading data to a central repository or Azure, you can drop local retention to a day or two.

+A negative value indicates that only the most recent snapshot will be kept regardless its age.

 The action retention is executed by `SQLWATCH-INTERNAL-RETENTION` and runs every hour by default.

 ## Logging level